-But just as a teacher gives the same lesson to a different class every year, the Tour tends to repeat the same climbs over the years and it is the riders that change.
-Only 2014 will see the introduction of a new climb, the Col de Palaquit.
+But just as a teacher gives the same lesson to a different class every year, the Tour tends to repeat the same climbs over the years as the riders come and go.
+Only 2014 has a new climb, the Col de Palaquit.
 Almost one thousand metres in vertical gain and with double-digit gradients it looks hard on paper.
 What is it like to ride?

-Just to the north-west of Grenoble, the D105a climbs out of the village of Saint-Egrève passing through the village of Quaix-en-Chartreuse to follows signs for Sarcenas.
-Soon after Sarcenas the road ends and joins the larger D512, better known as the Col de Porte, the junction of the two roads marks the Col de Palaquit.
+Just to the north-west of Grenoble, the D105a climbs out of the village of Saint-Egrève passing through the village of Quaix-en-Chartreuse and soon after, via a left turn, follows the road uphill for Sarcenas.
+Soon after Sarcenas the road ends and joins the larger D512 road, better known as the Col de Porte.
+This junction of the two roads marks the Col de Palaquit.
 Turn left to continue up to the Col de Porte, turn right to follow the 2014 Tour route downhill to Grenoble and onto the summit finish in Chamrousse.

 The climb leaves the valley at 250m above sea level and finishes at 1154m and with a short descent mid-climb it means there’s close to 1000m of vertical gain during the 15km ascent.
 The average gradient of 6% includes this descent and the profile below indicates the steeper parts.

 All along the climb alternates with sections of narrow road cut into the hillside and open parts through pastures.
 It’s a scenic climb, there’s just local traffic for the houses higher up.
 You climb with views of corn fields in the valley below and the almost volcanic Néron mountain to the right.
-It has a sinister feel, rightly so as over the centuries landslides from these cliffs have buried entire villages.
+It has a sinister feel, rightly so landslides have buried entire villages in the area.

-The village of Sarcenas almost marks the end, note the views of the Chamechaude from here.
-It’s France’s fourth highest mountain when measured in topographic prominence although you’ve climbed up plenty by now.
+The sign marking the village of Sarcenas marks the end of the hard work and as you pass through the village later note the views of the Chamechaude from here.
+It’s France’s fourth highest mountain when measured in topographic prominence.

-The top of the pass is a true anticlimax.
-All that effort and yes there is a sign to indicate the col but you arrive at a T-junction and there’s no view, just a busy road.
-Here is the “Route de Chatreuse” turn left for more mountains via the Col de Porte or right for the fast descent to Grenoble but you will have to share the road with touring motorcyclists and holidaymakers out for a drive.
-Overall it’s an irregular climb with some sustained steep sections that require low gears.
+The top of the pass is a literal anticlimax.
+All that effort and there is only a sign to indicate the col but as arrive at a T-junction.
+There’s no view, just a busy road, the “Route de Chatreuse”.
+Turn left for more mountains via the Col de Porte or right for the fast descent to Grenoble but you will have to share the road with touring motorcyclists and holidaymakers out for a drive.
+Overall it’s an irregular climb à l‘italienne with some sustained steep sections that require low gears.

 The Forecast for July